 MIS - Management Information System, used both generically and in reference to information technology

-MISATFOR - Management Information System Advisory Task Force, the advisory group for the Community College Management Information System
+MISATFOR - Management Information System Advisory Task Force, the advisory group for the Florida College System institution Management Information System

 NCES - National Center for Educational Statistics, a federal agency